Deepak-pero/game/README.md

 # game<br>
 https://deepak-pero.github.io/game/<br>
-This is a stone paper scissor game<br>
+This is a rock paper scissor game<br>
 using html || css || js